 Two derivative lawsuits have been filed in the United States District Court for the Southern District of California against certain of the Company's current and former officers and directors: Pedicini v.
 Wireless Facilities, Inc., Case No. 04CV1663; and Roth v.
 Wireless Facilities, Inc., Case No. 04CV1810.
 These actions have been consolidated into a single action in In re Wireless Facilities, Inc. Derivative Litigation, Lead Case No 04CV1663-JAH.
 The factual allegations in these lawsuits are substantially similar to those in the class action lawsuits, but the plaintiffs in these lawsuits assert claims for breach of fiduciary duty, gross mismanagement, abuse of control, waste of corporate assets, violation of Sarbanes Oxley Act Section 304, unjust enrichment and insider trading.
 The plaintiffs in these lawsuits seek unspecified damages and equitable and/or injunctive relief.
 The lead plaintiff filed a consolidated complaint on March 21, 2005.
 On May 3, 2005, the defendants filed motions to dismiss this action, to stay this action pending the resolution of the consolidated nonderivative securities case pending in the Southern District of California, and to dismiss the complaint against certain non-California resident defendants.
 Pursuant to a request by the Court, Defendant's motions have been withdrawn without prejudice.
 The parties have agreed that Defendants may refile their motions to dismiss, and to stay this action, after limited discovery is completed regarding the motion to dismiss the action against certain individual defendants based on lack of personal jurisdiction.
 This discovery was completed on June 14, 2006.
 Defendants' motion to dismiss the complaint against the non-California resident defendants was filed on July 14, 2006.
-Plaintiff's opposition is due to be filed by August 14, 2006, with Defendant's reply due by September 5, 2006.
-The hearing on the motion to dismiss for lack of personal jurisdiction is currently scheduled to take place on October 5, 2006.
+In October 2006, with the personal jurisdiction motion body briefed by both sides, the court took the motion under submission.
 After the court rules on this jurisdictional motion, the parties will stipulate to a briefing schedule for the remaining motions to dismiss or to stay the action.
 The Company believes that the allegations lack merit and intends to vigorously defend all claims asserted.
 It is impossible at this time to assess whether or not the outcome of these proceedings will or will not have a material adverse effect on the Company.
 We have not recorded any accrual for a contingent liability associated with this legal proceeding based on our belief that a liability, while possible, is not probable and any range of potential future charge cannot be reasonably estimated at this time.